 Exiting a Docker Container

-Let’s say you have started the container with something like:
+This is relevant if you have started your container with something like:

 docker run -it busybox sh

-By typing ctrl+p and ctrl+q after each other, you turn interactive mode to daemon mode, which keeps the container running but frees up your terminal.
+You have to use two combinations, one after the other: ctrl+p followed by ctrl+q.
+You turn interactive mode to daemon mode, which keeps the container running but frees up your terminal.

 You can attach to it later using docker attach, if you need to interact with the container more.

 If you start a container, and need to detach from it frequently, consider running it directly in the background, by starting it in “detached mode” with -d.

 The same command from above would look like this: